Academic Programs for Troubled Teen Boys & Girls

 There’s no reason to decide between residential care and a good quality education.
 At Shepherds Hill Academy your teen will have both!
 We understand how peer pressure can effect teens in a public school setting.
 Shepherds Hill Academy provides your family with a worry-free solution by offering an on-campus, private academy as part of the residential program!
 With a student to staff ratio of 5-to-1, your teen receives an individualized, quality education.
 Students completing the requirements earn a fully accredited high school diploma at Shepherds Hill Academy.

-Our Georgia State accredited Junior and Senior High School provides teens with a strong education by our certified teaching staff.
+Our Georgia state accredited Junior and Senior High School provides teens with a strong education by our certified teaching staff.
 The learning environment takes place without all the distractions, temptations and pressures of public schools.
 Shepherds Hill Academy is a highly structured and well-disciplined atmosphere that is conducive to academic remediation and advancement.
 We also work with our students to prepare them for college by assisting them with scholarship and college applications.

 All courses are transferable and commensurate with the requirements of the State of Georgia, and therefore credits transfer to other states and colleges.
 Our courses are standards-based and are listed on the Georgia Department of Education website.
+We are able to accommodate a variety of Individualized Educational Plans (IEP) adjustments.

 From junior high classes to graduating seniors, Shepherds Hill Academy meets your child’s individual educational needs.
 Upon enrollment, our principal and faculty work with you and your teen to design a classroom schedule for your child’s academic goals, and they help them advance in areas where he or she may have fallen behind.